aws-samples/samples-blue-green-readiness-testing-for-rds-and-aurora-postgres/README.md

 ## Purpose

-This code repository and the resources within it are meant to assist anyone who is attempting to determine the readiness of their RDS/Aurora PostgreSQL cluster to be used with Blue/Green Deployments.
-Currently, Blue/Green Deployments has specific requirements within each PostgreSQL database in a given cluster that dictate whether Blue/Green Deployments can be used.
+This code repository and the resources within it are meant to assist anyone attempting to determine the readiness of an RDS/Aurora PostgreSQL cluster to be used with Blue/Green Deployments.
+Currently, Blue/Green Deployments has specific requirements for each PostgreSQL database in a given cluster that dictate whether Blue/Green Deployments can be used.
 The included BASH and SQL scripts can be used to determine readiness prior to attempting the deployment of Blue/Green Deployments.

 ## Blue/Green Deployments Readiness Runbook (PDF Document)